tylerpearson/lazyYT/README.md

 5. Any [optional parameters you wanted passed to the iframe url](https://developers.google.com/youtube/player_parameters) should be added to `data-parameters`.
 6. Get it started with `$('.lazyYT').lazyYT(YOUR_YOUTUBE_API_KEY);`

-Note: make sure to crate your own API_KEY, the one used in demo will not work for your domain for long.
+Note: make sure to create your own API_KEY, the one used in demo will not work for your domain for long.

 ### Parameters / Settings